Crontab Scheduling Component

 ];

-Note: The scheduled tasks will not execute immediately; they will begin timing execution starting from the next minute.
+Note: Scheduled tasks do not run immediately; they begin counting and executing from the next minute.

 Crontab is not asynchronous.
-For example, if a task process has two timers A and B that both execute once per second, but task A takes 10 seconds, then task B must wait for task A to complete before it can be executed, resulting in a delay for task B.
+For example, if a task process sets two timers A and B, both running every second, but task A takes 10 seconds to complete, then B must wait for A to finish before running, causing B to be delayed.

-If the business is sensitive to time intervals, sensitive scheduled tasks should be placed in separate processes to prevent them from being affected by other scheduled tasks.
-For example, the configuration in config/process.php
+If your logic is sensitive to timing intervals, run time-sensitive scheduled tasks in separate processes to avoid interference from other tasks.
+Example config/process.php configuration:

 return [